XPD-Kasun/React-ScrollSense/docs/guide.md

 ### 1. Adding fade-in effect

 Let's say that you need to fade in your components as the user scrolls down.
 Here is a quick example of how to do that.
-Here I use intersection observer.
-You can use the scroll events also.
+Here I use scroll events.

+Since here we are using translate transform to move the lines vertically, it's better to avoid the io-based sensor (or detach after the first intersection).
+As pointed out in [IO VS Scroll events](./advanced.md#intersection-observer-vs-scroll-events) section, if you do repeated translate transforms or animations, it's better to use the default sensor instead of the intersection observer-based sensor.

 <iframe src="https://codesandbox.io/embed/fade-in-components-vrxnh8?fontsize=14&hidenavigation=1&theme=dark"
      style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;"